calling you Ann Arbor fellow ︎

-yoga sutra 2.1 describes kriyāyogaḥ - the yoga of action, enlightened action which isn’t reactive nor compulsive but that emerges from deep within ourselves. the trinomial that takes us toward kriyāyogaḥ is: tapaḥ, svādhyāya and īśhvarapraṇidhānāni. tapas is discipline, effort, practice; svādhyāya is the study of oneself and the spiritual texts; īśhvarapraṇidhānāni is radical acceptance. effort and discipline are paramounts for any result, but they need to be supported by the study and observation of our own patterning and conditioning so that they aren’t in vain. radical acceptance closes the loop: in order to study oneself we should be able to accept what is, same when it comes to effort that in order to be directed it needs support from observation.
+yoga sutra 2.1 describes kriyāyogaḥ - the yoga of action, enlightened action which isn’t reactive nor compulsive but that emerges from deep within ourselves. the trinomial that takes us toward kriyāyogaḥ is: tapaḥ, svādhyāya and īśhvarapraṇidhānāni. tapas is discipline, effort, practice; svādhyāya is the study of oneself and spiritual texts; īśhvarapraṇidhānāni is radical acceptance. effort and discipline are paramounts but they need to be supported by the study and observation of our own patterning and conditioning so that they aren’t donde in vain. radical acceptance closes the loop: in order to study oneself we should be able to accept what is and as it is. in the same way, effort for it to be directable needs support from observation.

-this section is dedicated to notes that nourish enlightened action, Patañjali’s yoga, the ashtanga practice.
+this section is dedicated to notes that nourish enlightened action, Patañjali’s yoga, the ashtanga practice and community. get inspired ︎

-in the quest for contrasting antagonism, alienation and separation this 2.1 reminds us that there are instruments that allow us to remain in equanimity and to act from our real and true center.
+in the quest for contrasting antagonism, alienation and separation this 2.1 reminds us that there are valuable instruments for us to maintain equanimity - or to cultivate it - and to act from our real and true center.

 “the practice of Yoga must reduce both physical and mental impurities. it must develop our capacity for self-examination and help us to understand that, in the final analysis, we are not the masters of everything we do”